 ImPACT takes approximately 30-45 minutes to complete.
 The program measures multiple aspects of cognitive functioning in athletes, including: Attention span, Working memory, Sustained and selective attention time, Response variability, Non-verbal problem solving, and Reaction time.

-North Dakota Senate Bill No. 2281 requires that each official, coach, and athletic trainer receive biennial training regarding the nature and risk of concussion.
+In accordance with North Dakota State Law (NDCC 15.1-18.2-04) regarding concussion management, each official, coach, and athletic trainer receive biennial training regarding the nature and risk of concussion.

-All Bismarck Public School District coaches are required to complete the free Concussion in Sport - What You Need to Know course on the National Federation of State High School Activities website if they DID NOT complete the course during the 2011-2012 school year.
+ALL Bismarck Public School District coaches (head, assistant, volunteer, etc.) are required to complete the free Concussion in Sport - What You Need to Know course on the National Federation of State High School Activities website.

 Click HERE for step by step directions (pdf) on how to register and complete the free NFHS Learn Concussion In Sports course.

 Click HERE to complete the free NFHS Learn Concussion in Sports course.

 This video is part of a free course offered by the National Federation of State High School Associations (NFHS) and Centers for Disease Control and Prevention (CDC).
 The NFHS and CDC have teamed up to provide information and resources to help educate coaches, officials, parents and students on the importance of proper concussion recognition and management in high school sports.

 COACHES: Once the course is completed, a copy of the certificate of completion must be uploaded to Coaches Corner on the employee/PLC Moodle.
 A certificate from each individual coach is required, this MAY NOT be done as a group activity and one certificate submitted for the group as proof of completion.